seqan/seqan/manual/source/Tutorial/IndexIterators.rst

 As all iterators are specializations of the general VSTree Iterator class, they inherit all of its functions.
 There are various functions to access the node the iterator points at (some we have already seen), so we concentrate on the most important ones.

-:dox:`VSTreeIterator#representative representative`
+:dox:`VSTreeIterator#representative`
   returns the substring that represents the current node, i.e. the concatenation of substrings on the path from the root to the current node

-:dox:`VSTreeIterator#getOccurrence getOccurrence`
+:dox:`VSTreeIterator#getOccurrence`
   returns a position where the representative occurs in the text

-:dox:`VSTreeIterator#getOccurrences getOccurrences`
+:dox:`VSTreeIterator#getOccurrences`
   returns a string of all positions where the representative occurs in the text

-:dox:`VSTreeIterator#isRightTerminal isRightTerminal`
+:dox:`VSTreeIterator#isRightTerminal`
-  tests if the representative is a suffix in the text (corresponds to the shaded nodes in the :ref:`suffix-tree` figures)
+  tests if the representative is a suffix in the text (corresponds to the shaded nodes in the :ref:`glossary-suffix-tree` figures)

-:dox:`VSTreeIterator#isLeaf isLeaf`
+:dox:`VSTreeIterator#isLeaf`
   tests if the current node is a tree leaf

-:dox:`TopDownIterator#parentEdgeLabel parentEdgeLabel`
+:dox:`TopDownIterator#parentEdgeLabel`
   returns the substring that represents the edge from the current node to its parent (only TopDownHistory Iterator)

 .. important::

    There is a difference between the functions isLeaf and isRightTerminal.
-   In a relaxed suffix tree (see :ref:`suffix-tree`) a leaf is always a suffix, but not vice versa, as there can be internal nodes a suffix ends in.
+   In a relaxed suffix tree (see :ref:`glossary-suffix-tree`) a leaf is always a suffix, but not vice versa, as there can be internal nodes a suffix ends in.
    For them isLeaf returns false and isRightTerminal returns true.

 Property Maps